Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Dylan Campbell - Goldman Sachs & Co.
 LLC

-Aleksey Yefremov - Nomura Securities International, Inc.
+Aleksey Yefremov - Nomura Instinet

 Frank J. Mitsch - Wells Fargo Securities LLC